WebDevStudios/wp-search-with-algolia/README.txt

 == Changelog ==

 Follow along with the changelog on [Github](https://github.com/WebDevStudios/wp-search-with-algolia/releases).

+= 2.6.2 =
+* Fixed: More performance updates and resolutions around WP All Import.

 = 2.6.1 =
 * Fixed: Performance issues related to delete operations.